Recalls, uncertainty to push air bag maker Takata to wider loss

 Takata, which has 22 percent of the global market for air bag inflators - the explosive device that allows the air bag to inflate in a fraction of a second in the event of a crash - has already set aside 75 billion yen ($655 million), around enough to cover the recall of up to 9 million cars.
 Two people familiar with the matter have said the company may book another 2-3 billion yen charge for the July-September quarter to help cover additional recalls.

-As uncertainty remains over potential future recalls and the likely cost of a growing number of legal cases against Takata and some automakers, including Honda Motor Co, its biggest customer for inflators, shares in Takata have almost halved in value since January.
+As uncertainty remains over potential future recalls and the likely cost of a growing number of legal cases against Takata and some automakers, including Honda Motor Co (7267.T), its biggest customer for inflators, shares in Takata have almost halved in value since January.

 By most financial metrics, Takata is the worst performer among more than 100 Japanese auto parts makers.